 Some copies are still available, but it’s out-of-print and I’m not actively promoting it anymore.

-Only towards the end of the process of writing the book did I realize I wanted to make it the first in a series of Grail-themed novels.
-At the time I assumed they’d all be, like TMoT—contemporary mystery thrillers.
+See, only towards the end of the ten-year process of writing that difficult book—accomplished mostly during babies’ nap times, or after the family had gone to bed—did I realize that what I really wanted to do was make it the first in a series of contemporary Arthurian-inspired novels.
+You know, like a medieval Grail cycle.

-I played with a number of possible scenarios.
-In the end, I took the main (mystery/thriller) plot of The Mystery of Things and re-imagined it.
-I shifted the setting from the contemporary Midwest to a near future Pacific Northwest racked by natural, political, and economic disaster.
-A new Wasteland in need of a new Arthur and a new Grail Quest.
+In the end, after toying with a number of possible scenarios, I decided to lift the main murder plot of The Mystery of Things—the bare bones of it—and re-imagine it in a much larger field, with new characters, a new timeline, and a new setting: the near past and near future Pacific Northwest, increasingly racked by natural, political, and economic upheaval.
+This Northwest would be a new Wasteland in need of a new Arthur, and a new Grail Quest.